INITI-Playground/initi-playground-docs/docs/setup/exiting-games.md

 # Exiting games

-To switch to a different game or return to the main menu, you must first exit the current game.
-There are two methods available for exiting: using the keyboard or, if touch input is enabled, by directly interacting with the screen.
+To switch games or return to the main menu, you must first exit the current game.
+This can be done using a wireless keyboard or, if exit button is enabled, by interacting directly with the screen.

 ## Using the wireless keyboard

-- One way to exit a game is by pressing the `ESC` key on your wireless keyboard.
-This will close the game and return the INITI Playground to the main menu.
+- Press the `ESC` key on the wireless keyboard to close the current game and return to the main menu.

 ## Using touch

-To exit a game using touch, you must first enable this feature in the settings menu (refer to the [Exit Button](exit-button.md) section).
-Once enabled, players can easily control the games and switch between them by touching the designated exit button on the screen and holding it for 2 seconds.
-This is particularly useful if you want to give players direct control over game selection and switching.
+- Ensure that the Exit Button is enabled.
+See [Exit Button](exit-button.md) for setup instructions.
+- Players can exit a game by pressing and **holding the Exit Button for 2 seconds**.
+  This allows them to return to the main menu and select another game.

+!!! note
+    Holding the Exit Button for 2 seconds helps prevent accidental exits during gameplay.

 <div class="center imageWidth" markdown>